What is dysthymia or persistent depressive disorder?

 Treatment of dysthymia.

-Specific treatment for dysthymia will be determined by your doctor based on the following:
+Specific treatment for dysthymia will be determined by your doctor based on:

 - Your age, general health, and medical history.